popitsch/rnalib/docs/readme.rst

 Design Principles
 -----------------

-Pygenlib is designed with the following principles in mind:
+rnalib is designed with the following principles in mind:

 * Genomic data is represented by an (immutable) location object and arbitrary associated (mutable) annotation data.
 * Immutable representations of genomic intervals (gi) and features (e.g., genes, transcripts, exons, etc.) can be